thanhtungvudata/thanhtungvudata.github.io/_posts/2025-01-10-LLM-adaptation.md

 #### 1. Supervised Fine-Tuning
 Supervised fine-tuning adapts the model using **labeled datasets** with input-output pairs.
 It is the most common method for task-specific or instruction-following customization.

+The most popular strategies for Supervised Fine-Tuning are:

 ##### Full Fine-Tuning
 - **What**: Updates all model weights.
 - **How**: Trains on labeled task-specific datasets.